Chemo850/Chemo850/README.md

 ## Overview

 With extensive experience across security domains, I have built a strong foundation in DevSecOps and infrastructure security, specializing in credential scanning within SCM, CI/CD pipelines, and container environments.
 My expertise extends to developing and operationalizing security tooling, enhancing detection capabilities, and driving security automation across engineering workflows.
 I actively contribute to security platforms, refining scanning policies and integrating advanced security solutions to strengthen defenses.
-Additionally, I am committed to open-source security, contributing to tools like TruffleHog to improve secret detection and remediation strategies.
+Additionally, I am committed to open-source security, and inspire to contribute to tools like TruffleHog to improve secret detection and remediation strategies.

 ## Skills